leosuojarvi/hue_controller_with_opencv/README.md

 To use this program, you will have to connect your Hue Bridge to phue
 Guide: https://github.com/studioimaginaire/phue

-You will also have to add a credentials.py file containing
+You will also have to add a file named "info.py" containing
 1. bridgeIP as a string, e.g. bridgeIP = "192.168.1.100"
 2. cameraNum as an int, normally 0, e.g. cameraNum = 0